Developer3027/Developer3027/README.md

 ![Screenshot_20221014_004349](https://user-images.githubusercontent.com/44660994/195764392-221181d8-3659-49b5-a8fc-efa5e3b1a3f5.png)

-Erudition currently is a site built off my cliff notes from studing for SAA-C02.
+[Erudition](https://github.com/Developer3027/erudition-saa-c02) currently is a site built off my cliff notes from studing for SAA-C02.
 This site will be expanded to include free material for self taught web development and computer science resources.
 Has a discord server started in testing for future features.
 Currently you can review notes on certification topics or take a practice exam.
 Take a quick quiz before access to notes to get your mind thinking about the topic.
+[Erudition](https://erudition-saa-c02.vercel.app) is running on Vercel.

 <!--
 **Developer3027/Developer3027** Mason Roberts working on the code.